About BLAC.

 What We Do

-BLAC wipes out self-doubt and builds self-love in communities of color.
+BLAC wipes out self-doubt and builds positive self-concept in communities of color.
 We take away the false belief that dark skin is less than and replace it with pride, real education and leadership skills.
 In short: we turn self-doubt into power.
 That’s BLAC.

 How We Do It

 Education and empowerment first — that’s our foundation.
-We build programs and spaces that uplift, teaching confidence and mentoring prepared leaders.
+We build programs and spaces that uplift, teach confidence and mentor prepared leaders.

 Why We Do It

-Because too many young leaders of color have been conditioned to see themselves as less — BLAC is rebuilding the systems that erase that doubt and position our leaders to lead and succeed!
+Too many young leaders of color have been conditioned to see themselves as less — BLAC is building systems that erase that doubt and position our leaders to lead and succeed!

 Who We Do It For